DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 item | [GroupingPanelItem](#groupingpanelitem) | The Grouping Panel item.
-showGroupingControls | boolean | Specifies whether to display a button that cancels grouping by column. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. groupingEnabled | boolean | Specifies whether grouping by column is enabled. sortingEnabled | boolean | Specifies whether sorting by column is enabled. sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null }) => void | An event that initiates changing the column sorting direction.
+showGroupingControls | boolean | Specifies whether to display a button that cancels grouping by column. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. groupingEnabled | boolean | Specifies whether grouping by a column is enabled. sortingEnabled | boolean | Specifies whether sorting by a column is enabled. sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null }) => void | An event that initiates changing the column sorting direction.
 Cancels sorting by the current column if `direction` is set to null. onGroup | () => void | An event that initiates grouping by column.